devops329/devops/instruction/unitTestingJwtPizzaService/unitTestingJwtPizzaService.md

 Now when you run `npm run lint` you should only see errors that are due to problems in your code or the `jwt-pizza-service` code.
 Go fix the problems you created until there are no linting errors.

-## Reporting problems with JWT Pizza Service
+## Problems with JWT Pizza Service

-If during the testing or linting process you discover problems with `jwt-pizza-service`, then you can open an issue or pull request on the repository to report them.
-This will help future students and also give you experience with this vital development process.
+As you may have already discovered, the JWT Pizza Service development is great on building applications quickly, but not so great when it comes to quality.
+It is likely that as you test the code, you will discover several bugs.
+Feel free to fix those bugs in your fork of the repository.
+You can even reorganize, or rewrite, portions of the service in order to make testing easier.
+However, it is not necessary to report them or create pull requests on the application code base.
+The application team has already left the company and is now working on a bitcoin mining application.